b05902062/mixture_of_unigram/readme.md

 This is a implementation of mixture of unigram topic model.
 Original paper is at: https://www.ri.cmu.edu/pub_files/pub1/nigam_k_1999_1/nigam_k_1999_1.pdf

 ### Usage:
+You need to have numpy and sklearn installed to run the program.
 See example files for its usage.
+You can run them directly to see the message printed.